vacu9708/Study-records/Web development/Server-side/Rate limiting/readme.md

     # Cap the number of tokens at the burst capacity
     if tokens > burst_capacity:
         tokens = burst_capacity
-    # Not enough tokens, reject the request
-    if tokens < 1:
-        return False
     # Enough tokens, allow the request
-    else:
+    if tokens >= 1:
         client_info['tokens'] = tokens - 1
         client_info['timestamp'] = current_time
         return True
+    # Not enough tokens, reject the request
+    else:
+        return False

 # Example usage
 # defaultdict whose default value is a dictionary with keys 'tokens' and 'timestamp'